• Skip to primary navigation

 What does garam masala have in it?

-A basic garam masala recipe would include coriander seeds, cumin seeds, black peppercorns, cloves, cardamom seeds, cinnamon sticks, nutmeg and bay leaves.
-The store-bought ones also include spices such as stone flower (daggad phool), star anise, mace, dry ginger powder for a more robust and complex flavor.
+A basic garam masala recipe would include coriander seeds, cumin seeds, black peppercorns, cloves, cardamom seeds, cinnamon sticks, nutmeg, and bay leaves.
+The store-bought ones also include spices such as stone flower (daggad phool), star anise, mace, and dry ginger powder for a more robust and complex flavor.

 While these additional spices are included in my recipe, I have marked them as optional because skipping them will not make a huge impact on the essence of the blend.